-Mr Patrick Canion Non-executive Chairman Qualifications MAppFin, GAICD, FFinsia Experience Patrick has over 30 years' experience in financial services and is nationally recognised in the media and financial services for his leadership and innovation in financial planning.
+0 Mr Patrick Canion Non-executive Chairman Qualifications MAppFin, GAICD, FFinsia Experience Patrick has over 30 years' experience in financial services and is nationally recognised in the media and financial services for his leadership and innovation in financial planning.
 He has a Masters of Applied Finance and Investment.
 He is also a Fellow of the Financial Services Institute of Australia and a Graduate member of the Australian Institute of Company Directors.
 Patrick is a Fellow of the Financial Planning Association and was recently presented with their Distinguished Service Award.
-Patrick is also a former director of the Financial Planning Association Ltd and past-President of the Western Australian Club Inc. Currently his directorships include being a director/trustee of the Future 2 Foundation Ltd and director of Pajoda Investments Pty Ltd. Interest in Shares and Options 1,455,215 Ordinary Shares 17,500,000 Options Directorships held in other listed entities None
+Patrick is also a former director of the Financial Planning Association Ltd and past-President of the Western Australian Club Inc. Interest in Shares and Options 1,455,215 Ordinary Shares Directorships held in other listed entities None 0 Mr Mark Fisher Non-Executive Director Experience and qualifications For the last 20 years Mark has worked globally in senior executive roles for the world's most respected Tier 1 investment, retail and commercial banking and management consulting firms, including Barclays International Retail and Commercial Bank, Lloyds of London, HSBC Merchant and Capital Markets, GE Capital Bank Europe, Barclays Capital Investment Bank, Nationwide Bank UK, Navigant Consulting Europe, Cembra Money Bank Switzerland and Budapest Bank Hungary.

-0 Mr Mark Fisher Non-Executive Director Experience and qualifications For the last 20 years Mark has worked globally in senior executive roles for the world's most respected Tier 1 investment, retail and commercial banking and management consulting firms, including Barclays International Retail and Commercial Bank, Lloyds of London, HSBC Merchant and Capital Markets, GE Capital Bank Europe, Barclays Capital Investment Bank, Nationwide Bank UK, Navigant Consulting Europe, Cembra Money Bank Switzerland and Budapest Bank Hungary.
-Specialising in large scale global change programs, offshore processing, cost reduction strategies and institutional restructuring, Mark has lived and worked in a variety of global locations including the US, UK, Switzerland, Nigeria, Spain, France, Portugal, Italy, France, Ecuador, Colombia, India, Philippines, Latvia, Romania, Poland and Hungary.
+Specialising in large scale global change programs, offshore processing, cost reduction strategies and institutional restructuring, Mark has lived and worked in a variety of global locations including the US, UK, Switzerland, Nigeria, Spain, France, Portugal, Italy, France, Ecuador, Colombia, India, Philippines, Latvia, Romania, Poland, and Hungary.

 In 1999 Mark was Program Lead under Jack Welch at GE Capital Bank USA.
 At the time, Mr Welch made one of the first attempts by any Western commercial institution to transfer white good/administrative processes offshore.

-Interest in Shares and Options 15,000,000 Options Directorships held in other listed entities None 0 Mr Greg Gaunt Non-Executive Director (appointed 1 March 2019) Qualifications B.Juris and LL.B Experience and qualifications Greg is a former Executive Chairman of the law firms Lavan and HHG Legal Group and possesses longstanding experience in the management of law firms where he attained broad business experience across many different sectors.
-Greg graduated from the University of Western Australia and currently sits on the Curtin Business School Asia Business Advisory Board and the Advisory Board of the Catholic Development Fund.
-Interest in Shares and Options Nil Directorships held in other listed entities None 0 Mr Tony Chong Non-executive Director (resigned 1 March 2019) Qualifications LLB(Hons), BCom, MTax Experience Tony is a partner of Squire Patton Boggs.
-As a corporate and tax law specialist (with CPA and Tax Institute accreditation), Tony focuses on mid-market corporate advisory and mergers and acquisitions.
-He has specialist knowledge in corporate, tax and fund structures, foreign investment issues particularly from Asia (including FIRB) and regularly advises clients on funds establishment and management particularly in the technology, agriculture and property sectors.
-Tony provides advice in the technology sector including crowd funding and the regulatory framework concerning cryptocurrencies.
-He also advises on AFSL and regulatory matters relating to the financial services sector.
-Previously, Tony spent a number of years as Group Counsel at the Griffin Group, a diversified conglomerate with more than AU\$3 billion in assets internationally.
-Since returning to private practice, he has undertaken a range of leadership roles, including as group lead of a corporate team and head of an Asia desk.
-Tony also holds a number of non-executive board positions.
-A recognised mentor to ethnic leaders, Tony has been an active participant in the WA State Government's Diversification of Boards program and is the Vice President of the WA Chinese Chamber of Commerce.
-Interest in Shares and Options Nil Directorships held in other listed entities Former Chairman of TV2U International Limited (2016)
+Interest in Shares and Options □ Nil Directorships held in other listed entities □ None n Mr Greg Gaunt □ Non-Executive Director (appointed 1 March 2020) Qualifications ☐ B.Juris and LL.B Experience and qualifications ☐ Greg is a former Executive Chairman of the law firms Lavan and HHG Legal Group and possesses longstanding experience in the management of law firms where he attained broad business experience across many different sectors.
+Greg graduated from the University of Western Australia and currently sits on the Curtir Business School Asia Business Advisory Board and the Advisory Board of the Catholic Development Fund.
+Interest in Shares and Options □ Nil Directorships held in other listed entities □ None